GeoIoan/CategoriesPostsApp/README.md

 ## Summary

-In summary, our application follows a Service-Oriented Architecture (SOA) with a focus on the "model," "controllers," and "routers" directories, along with key configurations in "index.js" and "connect.js."
+In summary, our application focuses on the "model," "controllers," and "routers" directories, along with key configurations in "index.js" and "connect.js."
 It offers CRUD functionality for both "Categories" and "Posts" entities, maintaining a robust and organized structure.

 Feel free to modify and expand this readme to include any additional information, usage instructions, or other details relevant to your project.